 This fun ice cream shop used to be an old school.. hence the name, Old School Ice Cream.
 They serve soft ice cream, flurries, and milkshakes.
 And they dip the top of their cones in chocolate.
 Yummy!

-This fun ice cream shack in Hampstead serves something called Lolipops– ice cream layered with snow ball.
+This amazing ice cream stop opened up in spring 2021 and are already a must-visit spot in Carroll County.
+Formerly known as The Sundae Shack, located at the BEAUTIFUL Spring Meadows Farm!
+They will still serve their signature Lolipops– ice cream layered with snow ball.
 Wow.
 That would be refreshing on a hot Maryland summer day.
+In the new spot they are also serving massive gourmet milkshakes.
 They also serve hand dipped Hershey ice cream and soft serve.
 You can’t miss the opportunity to take a fun photo with their VW Photobooth too!